Freedom of Information and Environmental Information Regulations

 Charges for FOI and EIR requests

-If the cost of complying with your request would exceed the cost limit referred to in the legislation (currently £450), then we will only supply the information upon receipt of payment for the total costs incurred in complying with your request.
+If the cost of complying with your request would exceed the cost limit in the legislation (£450), we will only supply the information after receiving payment for the total costs incurred.

 We do not currently charge for disbursements.